PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md

 output = pipeline.predict("table_recognition.jpg")
 for res in output:
-    res.print()  # Print the structured output of prediction res.save_to_csv("./output/")  # Save results in CSV format res.save_to_xlsx("./output/")  # Save results in Excel format
+    res.print()  # Print the structured output of prediction res.save_to_img("./output/")  # Save results in img format res.save_to_xlsx("./output/")  # Save results in Excel format
 ```

 ## 3. Development Integration/Deployment
 If the pipeline meets your requirements for inference speed and accuracy in production, you can proceed with development integration/deployment.

-If you need to directly apply the pipeline in your Python project, refer to the example code in [2.2.2 Python Script Integration](#222-python-script-integration).
+If you need to directly apply the pipeline in your Python project, refer to the example code in [2.2 Python Script Integration](#22-python-script-integration).

 Additionally, PaddleX provides three other deployment methods, detailed as follows:

 🚀 **High-Performance Deployment**: In actual production environments, many applications have stringent standards for deployment strategy performance metrics (especially response speed) to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides high-performance inference plugins that aim to deeply optimize model inference and pre/post-processing for significant end-to-end process acceleration.
-For detailed high-performance deployment procedures, refer to the [PaddleX High-Performance Deployment Guide](../../../pipeline_deploy/high_performance_deploy.md).
+For detailed high-performance deployment procedures, refer to the [PaddleX High-Performance Deployment Guide](../../../pipeline_deploy/high_performance_deploy_en.md).

 ☁️ **Service-Oriented Deployment**: Service-oriented deployment is a common deployment form in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
 PaddleX supports users in achieving low-cost service-oriented deployment of pipelines.
-For detailed service-oriented deployment procedures, refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/service_deploy.md).
+For detailed service-oriented deployment procedures, refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/service_deploy_en.md).

 Below are the API references and multi-language service invocation examples: